1. Hiking to the Christ statue & saving a lot of money

 Many tour agencies and individuals are organizing tours to the favelas all over the city.
 First we were considering to take one of the donation-based tours, but in the end, we thought we already had enough adventure by peeking into some of them.

 The favelas are all over the city, the rich and poor neighborhoods are totally mixed, they are not only on the periphery.
 The government built cable cars in a couple of them to make them easier to access.
-Rocinh is the biggest favela in whole Brazil and it’s considered not the safest.
+Rocinh is the biggest favela in the whole of Brazil and it’s considered not the safest.
 Despite that most of the tours are organized there.

 On the opposite side of the metro line, even next to the Maracanã stadium, you will see the favelas and the cable car.
 Somehow I don’t remember this view from the football broadcasts 😉